thombashi/pingparsing/README.rst

 If you specify destination(s) to the ``pingparsing`` command as positional arguments, the command executes ``ping`` for each destination(s) and parses the result.
 ``ping`` will execute in parallel for multiple destinations.
-The parsed result outputted with JSON format.
+The parsed result is outputted in JSON format.

 .. code-block:: console